Melissa Álvaro Mutolo is a young British writer of Mozambican descent, creating historical and post-colonial fiction.

 Beneath the wrought iron fencing, slopes of lush greenery disappeared into the putrid brown of the shanty town.

-She dared not look down there.
-Of course she knew she was safe in the confines of the capital hotel protected by both its protuberant height and the blue berets outside.
+Of course, she knew she was safe in the confines of the hôtel de choffard, protected by both its protuberant height and the blue berets outside.
+Yet she dared not look down.

-“There are people there,” the woman had told her, “who want you dead”.
+“There are people there,” the caseworker had told her, “who want you dead.”

 She already knew that, how could she not?
-Did they think she didn’t understand why they won’t let her go outside?
+Did they think she didn’t understand why she wasn’t allowed outside?
 It was shameful, the cowardice of it.
 The Bitch of Bugeroro shouldn’t be hiding under the wings of evangelicals in polyester suits.

 Yet that’s what she had done.
 In return she recited their verses, all hollow to her, and let them gussy her up like a doll.
 It was for the best, they said, for her own benefit.
-It was for their benefit too, if they could, they would parade her through the city with a bullhorn blaring ‘We saved the Bitch of Bugeroro!
+It was for their benefit too.
+If they could, they would parade her through the city with a bullhorn blaring ‘We saved the Bitch of Bugeroro!
 God loves us all, even the vile!
-There is no-one who cannot be saved!’.
-There would be time for that, once the charges were dropped.
+No man is beyond redemption!’
+Soon that would come, once the charges were dropped.

 She had met journalists before, back in the fighting days.
-White-skinned and covered in red bumps, they made it a habit to intrude where they weren’t welcome just like the insects that feasted on them.
+Pink-skinned and covered in red bumps, they made it a habit to intrude where they weren’t welcome just like the insects that feasted on them.
 They tailed her and chased her for months, for years, trying to catch her with their cameras and microphones.
 She ignored them and her girls did too.
-There was no time for foreigners in the bundu, they weren’t her concern.
+The bundu is no place for foreigners, they weren’t her concern.
 Her only concern was liberty and the only person who would fight for hers was herself.
 She was a girl when she ran from her home, blood trickling down her thighs.
 Her legs nearly gave way but she never stopped.
 Her cheeks were wet with tears but she never looked back.
-When night fell, she took shelter near a stream and as she washed away her pain, she made a vow; ‘I will never feel like this again’.
+When night fell, she took shelter near a stream and as she washed away her pain, she made a vow; ‘I will never feel like this again.’

-She had heard the stories.
-It was fine back then, the fiction made her fearsome.
-Some said she chopped off cocks and wore them on a necklace, she snatched babies from their mother’s breasts and bathed in their blood, she hacked whole armies down with one machete.
+She had heard all their stories.
+Back then it was fine, the fiction made her fearsome.
+Some said she chopped off cocks and wore them on a necklace, she snatched babies from their mothers’ breasts and bathed in their blood, she lay with the hyenas in their den and hacked whole armies down with one machete.

 Now even she had forgotten what was real and what was fake.